 - Citibank Philippines Citi Simplicity Credit Card Review

 - Citibank Citi PremierMiles Credit Card Review – After 10 Years of Use

 Binance: I use Binance to buy, sell and to trade cryptocurrencies.
 Before you sign-up with any cryptocurrency exchanges, please familiarize yourself with crypto and on how to secure your cryptocurrencies.
 Also, be aware that this is a highly volatile market.
 Feel free to check my article about How to Use Binance – Beginner’s Guide.

-Kucoin: I use Kucoin to buy and sell crypto that are not in Binance.
+Kucoin and Gate.io: I use Kucoin and Gate.io to buy crypto that are not in Binance.

-By the way, please don’t take this as a financial advise but rather, just an information article on how to use the platform.
+By the way, please don’t take this as a financial advice but rather, just an information article on how to use the platform.
 For financial advices, please consult professional financial advisors.